 - Applicants who are completing an initial FAFSA, completing a renewal FAFSA or making corrections to their initial FAFSA

 - Student applicants or parents who:

 - Have a valid Social Security Number

 - Have a valid Federal Student Aid Personal Identification Number (PIN)

-- Have completed and filed a 2012 Federal Tax Return that has been processed by the IRS.
+- Have completed and filed a 2013 Federal Tax Return that has been processed by the IRS.

 Who can NOT use the IRS Data Retrieval tool?